-This section outlines the tools utilised in the process of urban design.
+This section outlines several tools utilised in the process of Placemaking and urban design.
 Used effectively, they can deliver the high quality urban environment that people are increasingly demanding.

 We can achieve significant improvements in urban design quality when we give priority to urban design outcomes and advocate that design matters at all stages of the planning process (Urban Initiatives, 2003).